jtof-dev/meleemajors.gg/CONTRIBUTING.md

 # Contributing to meleemajors.gg

 - thanks for taking the time to contribute! ❤️
-- since this is a small project, contributing is pretty casual. if you find a bug or want to contribute to the website, just open an issue or a pull request and we can talk about it there. but, for adding tournaments and tournament info, the easiest way would be to add / edit to [tournaments.json](ssg/src/tournaments.json)
+- since this is a small project, contributing is casual. if you find a bug or want to contribute to the website, just open an issue or a pull request and we can talk about it there. but, for adding tournaments and tournament info, the easiest way would be to add / edit to [tournaments.json](ssg/src/tournaments.json)

 ## tournaments.json